kvintueor/onboarding-guide/docs/index.md

-# Intueor Githb New User Onboarding Guide
+# Github New User Onboarding Guide

 Welcome to Intueor!